jvaelen/share/README.md

 Usage
 --
 `./share <url>` adds the url to a local file that is used to generate a html page that contains all the files that have been shared.

 `./share clear` clears the cache and thus also the html page.

+Whenever you execute share with a URL, a commit is automatically issued.
+This way the github page is instantly updated.